 Muskegon is a medium-sized city located in the state of Michigan.
 With a population of 38,401 people and 21 constituent neighborhoods, Muskegon is the 36th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Muskegon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Muskegon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Muskegon is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Muskegon who work in office and administrative support (12.05%), sales jobs (10.42%), and food service (8.74%).
+There are especially a lot of people living in Muskegon who work in sales jobs (10.49%), office and administrative support (10.40%), and food service (9.78%).

-The percentage of people in Muskegon with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.39% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Muskegon is quite a bit lower than the national average among all cities of 21.84%: just 12.07% of people here over 25 have a bachelor's degree or an advanced degree.

 The most common language spoken in Muskegon is English.
 Other important languages spoken here include Spanish and Other Indo-European.